Deck Railing (6)

 Deck Railing and Picket Layout

-For deck design and structural information, check out the Prescriptive Residential Wood Deck Construction Guide, by the American Wood Council.
+For building code information related to deck construction, check out the Prescriptive Residential Wood Deck Construction Guide by the American Wood Council.

 What next?

-Continue to Step 7 (of 7): Stair Railing
+Continue to Step 7 (of 7): Stair Railing.

-Return to Carpentry Projects
+Return to Carpentry Projects.

-Leave Deck Railing and return Home
+Leave Deck Railing and return Home.

 Facebook Link